MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/hr-how-manage-absence.md

 ---
-title: Manage Employee Absence| Microsoft Docs
+title: Manage Employee Absence
-description: Describes how to record employees' absence and analyse absence statistics.
+description: Describes how to record employees' absence and analyse absence statistics using the Absence Registration and Employee Absences pages.
 services: project-madeira
 documentationcenter: ''
 author: SorenGP